j0nk0/ransomware/README.md

 > Note 1: This project is purely academic, use at your own risk.
 I do not encourage in any way the use of this software illegally or to attack targets without their previous authorization.

-> Note 2: Unfortunatelly now some antiviruses (including Windows Defender) detects the unlocker as a virus.
-Disable any antivirus to play with the project.
+> Note 2: Unfortunately now some antiviruses (including Windows Defender) detects the unlocker as a virus do disable any antivirus to play with the project.

 **Remember, security is always a double-edged sword**